Abraham Lincoln, the First Republican President

 Generally speaking, those Federalist line parties were all more “classically conservative, socially liberal, and elite” than the “radically classically liberal, sometimes socially conservative, and populist” Anti-Federalists and then Democrats (although, if we go issues-by-issue, faction-by-faction, and era-by-era it gets a little more complex, this general statement works).

-- The Federalist line favored classically conservative policies like central power, taxation, order, tradition, and global trade, but were socially liberal on some key issues like race and slavery.
+- The Federalist line favored classically conservative policies like central power, taxation, order, tradition, protectionism, and global trade, but were socially liberal on some key issues like race and slavery.

-- Meanwhile, the Anti-Federalist line was more classically liberal in that they were populist, anti-national bank, anti-tax, and believed in Democracy even if it meant upholding the socially conservative will of the southern rural slave owners and northern nativists.
+- Meanwhile, the Anti-Federalist line was more classically liberal in that they were populist, anti-national bank, anti-tax, free-trade, and believed in Democracy even if it meant upholding the socially conservative will of the southern rural slave owners and northern nativists.

 Later, in the Civil War, after some shifting factions (which result in the the Free Soil and Know Nothing parties) the Federalist line became “the Union” and the Anti-Federalist line became “the Confederacy”.